Azure/terraform-azurerm-avm-res-servicebus-namespace/examples/managed-identities/_header.md

 # Managed identity example

-This deploys the module with a system and user assigned managed identity
+This example deploys the module with system and user assigned managed identities.